YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: The error occurs when a YottaDB utility program starts with a bad encryption configuration (like a bad password) and attempts to read a block corresponding to file ffff (either from memory or disk).

-Action: Look at accompanying message (or prior messages related to encryption) for more details on what encryption configuration parameter is incorrect.
+Action: Look at the accompanying messages (or prior messages related to encryption) for more details on what encryption configuration parameter is incorrect.

 -------------------
 CRYPTBADWRTPOS
 -------------------

-CRYPTBADWRTPOS, CRYPTBADWRTPOS, Encrypted WRITE disallowed from a position different than where the last WRITE completed
+CRYPTBADWRTPOS, Encrypted WRITE disallowed from a position different than where the last WRITE completed

 Run Time Error: A WRITE attempt to an encrypted device violates the integrity of the produced ciphertext.
 This is the case, for example, when trying to WRITE to a previously encrypted and CLOSEd file.
 Because encryption ciphers rely on state machine algorithms, YottaDB prohibits WRITEs performed in non-sequential fashion or when they threaten to overlay already encrypted data.